 Founded in 1975 under the name Ryan Carlisle Needham Thomas, the firm's founding partners John Ryan, Bob Carlisle, Gary Needham and Orm Thomas had been active in representing unions and their members while at the firm Holding Ryan and Redlich.
 The new firm was a natural extension of their commitment to social justice and the objectives of the organized labour movement.
 A close association with the union movement, industrial representation and legal support for the victims of workplace injury were and remain at the heart of the firm.

 Ryan Carlisle Thomas assumed its current title on the retirement of Gary Needham in 1983.
 The Managing Partner of the firm today is Ron Pearce.

 In seeking to establish a forum to encourage cooperation among labor law firms and to resist legislation detrimental to working people, Ryan Carlisle Thomas led the formation of the Australian Plaintiff Lawyers Association in 1994.
 This organisation eventually became the Australian Lawyers Alliance.
 Managing Partner, Ron Pearce, was the first national treasurer of that organization.

 As its portfolio of legal services has grown, so too has its presence across metropolitan Melbourne and regional Victoria.
-The several offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 22 offices across metropolitan Melbourne and regional Victoria.
+The three offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 22 offices across metropolitan Melbourne and regional Victoria.
 The largest single expansion of the firm's reach occurred in 2007 when it acquired the 100-year-old law firm Stringer Clark.
 The acquisition saw it become the largest law firm in Western Victoria.
-Stringer Clark continues to trade under its original name.
+Stringer Clark continues to operate under its original name.

 A modern law firm staffed by dedicated people